-Doreen creates bags made from recycled rubber inner tubes and felt.
+Doreen Westphal creates bags made from recycled rubber inner tubes and felt.
 Each design is unique, and the finished products have a tough, urban feel with an underlying sense of softness

-Ilaria Venturini Fendi
+Ilaria Venturini - Carmina Campus.

 Some materials create huge amounts of pollution and require terrible, low-paid and toxic working conditions to produce.
 Rising awareness of this has led to a recent surge in transparency within small businesses, and a rise in small independent businesses that focus on transparency and ethical practices.
 At Fabrikk, we’re committed to innovation and new, ethical business models.

-An inspiring example of such a business model is that of Ilaria Venturini Fendi, progeny of the prestigious fashion empire Fendi.
+An incredible and inspiring example of such a business model is that of Ilaria Venturini Fendi, a progeny of the prestigious fashion empire Fendi.
 Ilaria left the glamour of the fashion world and became an organic farmer near Rome.
 But a few years later, she found herself back in the fashion world under very different circumstances.
 In joint development with the International Trade Forum’s ethical fashion program, Illaria launched Carmina Campus: her ethical brand of bags and accessories.

-She’s since seen significant sales in Japan, Europe and the United States.
+She’s since seen significant sales in Japan, Europe, and the United States.
 Carmina Campus has become one of most innovative ethical fashion labels in the world and is steadily growing in popularity.
 At the 2009 G8 Summit in Italy, the women in attendance, including Michelle Obama, were presented with a messenger bag produced from waste materials by disadvantaged women in Cameroon.
 The philosophy behind her brand is based on environmental consideration and social development; we need more Carmina Campus in this world!